 6. You’re Not Confident in Your Bookkeeping Skills

-You may be an expert at what you do—whether that’s designing websites, writing copy or taking beautiful photographs.
-But, you cannot be an expert at everything.
+You may be an expert at what you do—whether that’s designing websites, writing copy, or taking beautiful photographs.
+But you can’t be an expert at everything.

-If you have doubts about whether you’re managing your books properly—maybe you feel like you’re always missing out on tax deductions—hire a bookkeeper for peace of mind.
+So if you have doubts about whether you’re managing your books properly—maybe you’re unsure about the integrity of your financial records—hire a bookkeeper for peace of mind.

-9. You’re Overpaying an Accountant to Do Your Bookkeeping
+7. You’re Paying Your Accountant to Do Your Bookkeeping